 Biromantic- a person who experiences romantic attraction to two or more genders.

 T is for Trans

 A blanket term used to describe all people who are not cisgender.
-See also: Non-Binary/Genderqueer Learn moreTrans supports
+See also: Non-Binary/Genderqueer Learn moreTrans support

 Q is for Queer

-(1) Historically, this was a derogatory slang term used to identify LGBTQ+ people; (2) A term that has been embraced and reclaimed by some parts of the LGBTQ+ community as a symbol of pride, an umbrella term representing all individuals who fall out of the gender and sexuality “norms."
+(1) Historically, this was a derogatory slang term used to identify LGBQA TGNCI people; (2) A term that has been embraced and reclaimed by some parts of the LGBQA TGNCI community as a symbol of pride, an umbrella term representing all individuals who fall out of the gender and sexuality “norms."

 A is for Asexual

 A person who does not experience sexual attraction.
-Asexuality is a broad spectrum with many different variations and levels of attraction.
+Asexuality is a broad spectrum with many different variations and levels of attraction and is not a medical condition or a phase.
 Learn more

 A is for Aromantic

 A person who does not experience romantic attraction to others.
 Aromanticism is a broad spectrum with many different variations and levels of attraction.Learn more